aeternity/aepp-sdk-docs/Sophia.md

 ---
 layout: page
-title: Sophia Tutorial
+title: Sofia Tutorial
 ---

-# Sophia Tutorial
+# Sofia Tutorial
 ## Intro
-Sophia is a new [reason](https://reasonml.github.io) like programming language invented for the æternity virtual machine.
-Developers write smart contracts that run on the æternity blockchain in Sophia.
+Sofia is a new [reason](https://reasonml.github.io) like programming language invented for the æternity virtual machine.
+Developers write smart contracts that run on the æternity blockchain in Sofia.

 ### What is a blockchain?
 A distributed database without a central authority.
 Most blockchains implement a native token that functions a currency to pay for transactions and store data.